Women can achieve elegant, glamorous, effortless beauty with our treatments.

 - Most common risk: implant turning upside down

-In the silicone family, there are two kinds of implants—Smooth Round Gel and Memory Gel Xtra, which is an overfilled Smooth Round Gel that gives more upper pole fullness.
+In the silicone breast implant family, there are two kinds of implants—Smooth Round Gel and Memory Gel Xtra, which is an overfilled Smooth Round Gel that gives more upper pole fullness.

 - The Smooth Round Gel implant is available in the following profiles at CIPS:

 - Moderate plus (provides the least projection in this implant type)